 It is used in Europe as a darning mushroom or egg.
 In Japan it is believed that clutching the shell during labour will ease the birth pains.

-On the left, at the top is the Wonder cowry, Cypraea hesitata, also known as Umbilia hesitata.
+Below, at the top is the Wonder cowry, Cypraea hesitata, also known as Umbilia hesitata.
 It can grow up to 12 cm long.
 Many individuals can have irregular brown spots or marks.

 It is found off the South East Australian coast from 100 - 200 m deep, although around Tasmania it is found in shallower waters.